 It is possible to stop family law proceedings, but the process and outcomes depend on various factors.
 Family law proceedings can be emotionally taxing, and there might be situations where you wish to pause or stop the process.

-Seeking Mediation: If you're in the midst of court proceedings and wish to explore other avenues, you can propose mediation.
+If you're in the middle of court proceedings and wish to explore other avenues, you can propose mediation.
 This involves both parties working with a neutral mediator to find common ground.
 If successful, this could lead to halting or altering the court process.

-Withdrawal of Application: If you started the family court process and decide to stop them, you can formally withdraw your application.
+If you start the family court process and decide to stop them, you can withdraw your application.
 Keep in mind that this might have implications depending on your situation.

 Remember that each case is unique, and the options available to you might vary based on your circumstances.